markoskal2/async_request_reply/README.md

 In this implementation at most once semantics is used by the client side, while the server handles clients failures without assuming restart.

+Client can discover/communicate with many servers wile requests are distributed uniformly to the available servers.

+Tested with a ping-pong application where client sends 10 requests back-to-back without delay and waits server replies.
+Server replies after waiting T = 500 ms. Servers and clients are added automatically after T = 1 min.